News

 “Every piece of information we receive from the nation’s own-growers will be important to the outcomes of this project and we hope taking part will also be a fun way for growers to get the most out of their planting as they compare their own findings with that of others around the country.”

-The project is a Living with Environmental Change Fellowship funded by the Engineering and Physical Sciences Research Council (ESPRC).
+The project is a Living with Environmental Change Fellowship funded by the Engineering and Physical Sciences Research Council (EPSRC).

 Anne Adam, RHS Horticultural Advisor, said: “The RHS is pleased to support this exciting project.
 Good data about the amount of own-grown produce produced in the UK is hard to find and we hope this innovative project will help provide more information.
 We would encourage as many of our members and gardeners as possible to take part.”